gitfrosh/minako/README.md

 ### Step 2

 - install packages with `npm install` is required
-- get your development server started with `node server.js`
+- get your development server started with `npm run dev`
 - login to http://localhost:1342 with the default username "admin" and the password "password"
 - **HACK AWAY!** 🔨🔨🔨